 Motorola’s flagship Snapdragon 8 first-generation chipset can keep up with all Android phones released this year, and the 50MP primary camera can take great pictures in just the right conditions.
 We hope the Motorola Edge Plus’s 4,800mAh battery will last longer on a single charge, and we hope Motorola’s software upgrade policy lags behind Samsung’s.

 If you can find this flagship at an affordable price, the Motorola Edge Plus could appeal to gamers who love big displays.

 8. OnePlus 10 Pro

-The OnePlus 10 Pro is 2022’s new smartphone that features the same 6.7 1440p LTPO OLED panel and offers factory-level dynamic refresh rates and individual display calibrations from imaging experts at Pixelworks.
-It offers near-perfect color fidelity, wide gamut coverage, and high average brightness for under $900.
+The OnePlus 10 Pro is 2023’s new smartphone that features the same 6.7 1440p LTPO OLED panel and offers factory-level dynamic refresh rates and individual display calibrations from imaging experts at Pixelworks.
+It provides near-perfect color fidelity, comprehensive gamut coverage, and high average brightness for under $900.

 The display can also do what a MEMC TV does by default, automatically increasing the frame rate of the video to speed it up and better take advantage of the high refresh rate, even with content you typically shoot at 24 fps or 30 fps.

-It’s been a long time since Motorola launched a decent flagship, but with the Edge+ the company is finally back on the market.
-This is a completely premium Android handset and offers a lot to the table.
-The 6.7-inch display looks quite nice, featuring an AMOLED panel, Full HD+ resolution, and a 90Hz refresh rate.
+It’s been a long time since Motorola launched a decent flagship, but with the Edge+, the company is finally back on the market.
+This is an entirely premium Android handset and offers a lot to the table.
+The 6.7-inch display looks lovely, featuring an AMOLED panel, Full HD+ resolution, and a 90Hz refresh rate.